MerianBerry/Cyclone-Engine/docs/documentation.md

 # Cyclone Documentation

-This file will include the entirety of the documentation for Lunar because I don't want to make a website for this.
+This file will include the entirety of the documentation for the engine because I don't want to make a website for this.

 ### *Contents*